LinLLiu/AD/README.md

 # AD
-Using the speech data of Alzheimer's disease to identify AD
+Using the speech data of elderly to identify AD